-Coptis is considered one of the 50 fundamental herbs in Traditional Chinese Medicine.
-It is well known in Oriental medicine for its ability to treat Damp Heat, a condition that impedes digestive function and is associated with bladder infections, joint pain, arthritis, diarrhea, and bowel irregularity.
+Coptis is considered one of the 50 fundamental herbs in Traditional Chinese Medicine (TCM).
+It is well known in TCM for its ability to treat Damp Heat, a condition that impedes digestive function and is associated with bladder infections, diarrhea, and bowel irregularity.
 Coptis contains the powerful chemical compound berberine, famous for its antimicrobial and anti-inflammatory properties.
 The herb is commonly used as a digestive aid.

-Below is an overview of Coptis (Huang Lian), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Coptis (Huang Lian).
+Below is an overview of coptis, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of coptis.

 Western Name: Coptis